ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/capstone-guide-all.md

 - **Basic structure:** Use meaningful `id` attributes like `id="user-chat-input"` and `id="send-btn"`

 ## ✅ Check
-Open your `index.html` file in a web browser and verify you can see:
+Navigate to your file in your browser (remember, you're using live-server) and verify you can see:
 - A text input box where you can type
 - A button (it won't do anything yet, but it should be visible)
 - A blank area below for the output